-Here’s a quick any easy recipe if you need to step away from the leftover pies but still want something sweet.
+Here's a quick and easy recipe for chewy chocolate chip cookie bars if you need to step away from the leftover pies but still want something sweet.

 Thick and Chewy Chocolate Chip Cookie Bars

 - 2 ⅛ cups (10 ½ ounces) all purpose flour

 - 12 tablespoons butter (¾ cup), melted and cooled slightly

 - 1 large egg